CrownClownX/Wanaheim/README.md

 * [Features](#features)

 ## Status
-Project is still in progress.
+The project is still in progress.
 To find out what features are completed go to [Features](#features) section.

 ## Technologies